gini/gini-sdk-ios/doc/source/guides/getting-started.rst

 First of all: Add the Library to your Build
 ===========================================

-The gini sdk is provided via `Cocoapods <http://www.cocoapods.org>`_.
+The Gini iOS SDK is provided via `Cocoapods <http://www.cocoapods.org>`_.
-To install the gini sdk simply add the following repository to your Cocoapods installation
+To install the Gini iOS SDK simply add the following repository to your Cocoapods installation

 .. code-block:: none